WRQC343/ReConn_gfn_rpt/README.md

 ## Setup

-1. SSH into the node, on the admin menu, look for ReConn Setup & open it.
+1. SSH into the node.
+On the admin menu, look for ReConn Setup & open it.

 2. Enter your node number & the hub or node you want to stay connected to.